yaroslav-v/simple-rss/README.md

 # Demo

-Demo of this application can be found in `app/` folder of this repository or on [Google Play](https://play.google.com/store/apps/details?id=com.genie.simplerss)
+Demo of this application can be found in `app/` folder of this repository.

 # Features